MicahR-Y/practice/README.md

 	TICKET_FILE	will save the ticket info to a new file ${TICKET_FILE}.txt

 	EVENT_FILE	will save the event info to a new file	${EVENT_FILE}.txt

-optional arguments:

-	NUM_TICKET_PAGES	the number of pages of tickets you wish to pull (default: 3)

-	NUM_EVENT_PAGES		the number of pages of events you wish to pull (default: 89)